February 24, 2025

 • Permits and bureaucracy: paperwork and permits

-• Maintenance costs: especially for quick columns, which need regular servicing
+• Maintenance costs: especially for fast charging stations, which require regular servicing

 • Logistics and transport: for example, a 350 kW column may weigh several tons and require specialized means for transport and installation

-In addition, one must consider the cost of recharges, which depends on the contract with the energy supplier and the rates charged to end users.
+In addition, one must consider the cost of charges, which depends on the contract with the energy supplier and the rates charged to end users.

 • Tax credit of up to 80 percent for the purchase and installation of charging infrastructure